 Phonics (reading and spelling)

 As a result, all our children are able to tackle any unfamiliar words as they read.
-At All Saints Multi Academy Trust Birmingham, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
+At St Thomas, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside the phonics lesson and across the curriculum.
 We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.

-At All Saints Multi Academy Trust Birmingham, we value reading as a crucial life skill.
+At St Thomas, we value reading as a crucial life skill.
 By the time children leave us, they read confidently for meaning and regularly enjoy reading for pleasure.
 Our readers are equipped with the tools to tackle unfamiliar vocabulary.
 We encourage our children to see themselves as readers for both pleasure and purpose.